firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/authentication.md

 ### Customizing remote user header

 If you are able to customize your authentication system to send a header other than `REMOTE_USER` to Firefly III, then set the `AUTHENTICATION_GUARD_HEADER` environment variable to the PHP name of that header.
 For example, if the custom header is `FFIII-User`, then set `AUTHENTICATION_GUARD_HEADER` to `HTTP_FFIII_USER`.
-Another benefit of using a custom header is that you do not need to mess with the `public/.htaccess` file as mentioned above.
+Another benefit of using a custom header is that you do not need to change the `public/.htaccess` file as mentioned above.

 If the user's email address is also available through a different HTTP header, then set the `AUTHENTICATION_GUARD_EMAIL` environment variable to the PHP name of that yeader.
 For example, if the custom header is `FFIII-Email`, then set `AUTHENTICATION_GUARD_EMAIL` to `HTTP_FFIII_EMAIL`